ariebovenberg/ariebovenberg.github.io/_posts/2024-01-20-python-datetime-pitfalls.md

 ## 5. Guessing in the face of ambiguity

 When the clock in a timezone is set backwards, an ambiguity is created.
-For example, if the clock is set one hour back at 3am, the time 2:30am exists
+For example, if DST sets the clock one hour back at 3am, the time 2:30am exists
 twice: before and *after* the change.
 The ``fold`` attribute [was introduced](https://peps.python.org/pep-0495/) to resolve these ambiguities